kurobeats/clamav_db/README.md

 # Personal ClamAV database
-Just a handmade clamav database.
-Nothing automated (or huge), these are just nasties I find day to day.
+Just a handmade (ish) clamav database.
+It's now automated on a raspberry pi, and is growing.

 I aim to avoid overlap with the official database as well as the Securite sigs.